git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * **DELETE** - Keep pressed and press a pad to delete the according clip.
 Combine with LAUNCH buttons to delete the scene.
 Combine with track select buttons to delete a track.
 * **MATRIX, CLIP, MIXER** - Selects the three views of the Control Mode.
 * **Cursor buttons** - Navigate the clip matrix by 1.
 Use with SHIFT for steps of 8.
 * **Track Selectors** - Select one of the current eight tracks.
 The selected track will be highlighted white.
 Combine with COPY/DELETE to duplicate/delete the track.
+Selecting an already selected group track toggles its' expanded state.
 * **MUTE** - Sets the Track Assign buttons to Mute for the current eight tracks.
 * **SOLO** - Sets the Track Assign buttons to Solo for the current eight tracks.
 * **REC ARM** - Sets the Track Assign buttons to Record Arm for the current eight tracks.